Looking to save money? Find out about the top tax deductions for your small business.

 How can small businesses maximize tax deductions?

 It's important for small businesses to find out which tax deductions are acceptable in their industry.
 Tax codes and laws can be challenging to understand, so you'll want to consult a tax professional who can provide expert insight into which deductions your business can and cannot claim.
-Remember, what was allowed in a previous tax year may not be deductible in the current tax year.
+And what was allowed in a previous tax year may not be deductible in the current tax year.

 Many small businesses hire a bookkeeper or an accountant to help them stay up to date with federal, state and local taxes.
 By storing receipts, using debit or credit cards, and separating your business bank account from your personal bank accounts, you can help maximize your tax deductions and keep good records of all your business expenses.